shivasiddharth/GassistPi-Documentation/docs/customization.rst

 Sending Voice Messages from Pi to Phone/Tablet
 ----------------------------------------------

-..note::  For pushing voice messages, the GassistPi uses Pushbullet API.
+.. note::  For pushing voice messages, the GassistPi uses Pushbullet API.

 1. Download and install pushbullet app on your tablet/mobile device.
 2. Visit www.pushbullet.com register for new account or sign in with your existing account.